-If the 4-20 mA Val Action parameter is set to 1, the 4-20 mA signal will output validation measurements and the appropriate relay (Val #1 Active or Val #2 Active) is activated.
-During the automatic or semi-automatic validation, if the concentration measured does not fall within the allowable limits for the number of times defined by the Val Attempts parameter (see Validation $\rightarrow \boxminus$ ), the Validation Fail Alarm relay will activate.
-Once activated, the Validation Fail Alarm must be manually canceled (see Cancel val alarms lack
+If the 4-20 mA Val Action parameter is set to 1, the 4-20 mA signal will output validation measurements and the appropriate relay (Val #1 Active or Val #2 Active) will be activated.
+During the automatic or semi-automatic validation, if the concentration measured does not fall within the allowable limits for the number of times defined by the Val Attempts parameter (see "Validation Allowance" on page 2-39), the Validation Fail Alarm relay will activate.
+Once activated, the Validation Fail Alarm must be manually canceled (see "Cancel Val Alarms" on page 2-21).

-$\rightarrow$ $\stackrel{\triangle}{=}$ ).
 Initiating a new automatic, semi-automatic or manual validation will clear the Validation Fail Alarm so that the new validation can determine its state.

-Once the validation completes, the analyzer requires 3 to 4 minutes upon returning to Mode 1 to re-establish reference spectra before displaying a reading.
+Once the validation completes, the analyzer requires three to four minutes upon returning to Mode 1 to re-establish reference spectra before displaying a reading.